In order to win in online marketing, your content marketing strategy should include at least (perhaps more) two easy steps:

 First up, we have the strategy that almost everyone thinks of first when it comes to content promotion: social media syndication.

-First, understand that social media isn’t a magical gateway to more visibility and a bigger audience.
+One thing, understand that social media marketing isn’t a magical gateway to more visibility and a bigger target audience.
 Some platforms are going to matter to your brand far more than others, and it’s up to you to decide which ones those are.
-It’s not an easy decision, nor is it necessarily straightforward, but narrowing your scope of syndication to only the platforms that are most effective for your brand can help you maximize your return while cutting back on wasted time.
+It’s not an easy decision, nor is it necessarily straightforward, but narrowing your scope of content syndication to only the platforms that are most effective initiatives for your brand can help you maximize your return while cutting back on wasted time.

 (Image Source: Pew)